-The Master Gardener Program is a volunteer development program offered by the Texas A&M AgriLife Extension Service and is designed to increase the availability of horticultural information and improve the quality of life through horticultural projects.
-Master Gardeners are highly-trained volunteers working with Texas A&M AgriLife Extension to provide residents with information on environmentally responsible gardening and landscaping.
+The Master Gardener Extension Program is a volunteer development program offered by the Texas A&M AgriLife Extension Service and is designed to increase the availability of horticultural information and improve the quality of life through horticultural projects.
+Master Gardener Extension volunteers are highly-trained volunteers working with Texas A&M AgriLife Extension to provide residents with information on environmentally responsible gardening and landscaping.
 They provide unbiased, research-based information, problem-solving expertise and educational opportunities to residents.

-Master Gardeners are members of the local community who take an active interest in their lawns, trees, shrubs, flowers and gardens.
+Master Gardener Extension volunteers are members of the local community who take an active interest in their lawns, trees, shrubs, flowers and gardens.
 They are enthusiastic, willing to learn and to help others, and able to communicate with diverse groups of people.
 They form a network of highly-qualified and concerned people who are capable of implementing a wide range of activities useful to the community.

-What really sets Master Gardeners apart from other home gardeners is their special training in horticulture.
-In exchange for their training, persons who become Master Gardeners contribute time as volunteers, working through their local Extension office to provide horticulture-related information to their communities.
+What really sets Master Gardener Extension volunteers apart from other home gardeners is their special training in horticulture.
+In exchange for their training, persons who become Master Gardener Extension volunteers contribute time as volunteers, working through their local Extension office to provide horticulture-related information to their communities.

 — Do I want to learn more about the culture and maintenance of many types of plants?